rgrannell1/monic-polynomial/README.md

 ## Background

 This tool generates solutions to all polynomials of a fixed order, with coefficients in a certain integer range.
 After obtaining the complex solutions to these polynomials it plots their real / complex parts.
 The colour assigned to each root corresponds to the product of the polynomials coefficients.

+## Requirements

+- Ansible.
+- A DigitalOcean account, with an SSH key set up.

+## Required Credentials

+- `security/digital-ocean-token`: Your digital-ocean access key.
+- `security/ssh-id`: The internal ID assigned to your SSH key (e.q 12345).